 There are a number of products available at Petbarn to help control fleas on cats and reduce the risk of a flea infestation.
 Over-the-counter prevention can be administered as a spot-on, tablet, collar or spray.
 These products have unique benefits with some products covering a combination of fleas, ticks and worms, and others only control fleas.
 Some products will also cover mites and lice.

 Your friendly local Petbarn team member can help you select the right product for you and your cat, or you can use the Flea, Tick and Worm Treatment Finder for a recommendation.

 Some popular brands include:

-- Advocate is another popular choice to protect against fleas, heartworm, lungworm and most intestinal worms as a monthly spot on treatment which can be used on kittens from nine weeks old.
+- Advocate is another popular choice to protect against fleas, heartworm, lungworm and most intestinal worms as a monthly spot-on treatment.

 - Frontline and Advantage are popular choices for spot-on flea control.

-- Seresto is a great long lasting option as it protects against fleas and tick for up to eight months.
-This collar can be used on kittens from 10 weeks old.
+- Seresto cat collars are a great long-lasting option that protects against fleas and ticks for up to eight months.

 You may wash your cat with a cat-safe flea shampoo if they will tolerate it.
 However, make sure not to apply a spot-on within 48 hours of the bath, as this reduces its effectiveness.

 How do I control a flea infestation in my home?

 Even the most conscientious pet owner may have to deal with a flea problem from time to time.
 If your home has been affected by a flea infestation, it is best to act fast to reduce the spreading of fleas.

 To combat the infestation, your cat is likely to need multiple flea treatments with an emphasis on treating the environment, as 95% of the flea population is found here.
 This involves vacuuming all surfaces, steam-cleaning carpets, washing bedding and leaving it to dry in the sun.
 Don’t forget to clean your car.